-The greatest willingness to eat less but better meat was reported by the Portuguese (89%).
-By contrast, only 40% of Estonians would be open to this change.
-And the nation most willing to replace a large proportion of the meat they eat with vegetables was Romania (69%).
+The greatest willingness to eat less but better meat was reported by the Portuguese (89 percent).
+By contrast, only 40 percent of Estonians would be open to this change.
+And the nation most willing to replace a large proportion of the meat they eat with vegetables was Romania (69 percent).
 In the United Kingdom, only a third would be prepared to do this.

 The gender gap

 But it doesn’t end there.
 One of the most striking facts to jump out at us was the difference in male and female attitudes to reducing meat consumption.
-Women, the report deduces, are considerably more willing than men to replace a large proportion of the meat they eat with vegetables (59% and 40%, respectively).
+Women, the report deduces, are considerably more willing than men to replace a large proportion of the meat they eat with vegetables (59 percent and 40 percent, respectively).
 It’s uncertain why this divide exists, although some have attempted to explain it.
-The Daily Mail cites a study from Bellarmine University in Louisville, Kentucky, which claims that men believe eating meat is linked with 'manhood, power, and virility'.
+The Daily Mail cites a study from Bellarmine University in Louisville, Kentucky, which claims that men believe eating meat is linked with "manhood, power, and virility".

 What these eye-opening statistics suggest is that Europeans are, on the whole, aware of the environmental impact of the meat they consume and are willing to reform their diets by eating less, but better quality, meat.